Skip to content

 • Transparency FF (fully opaque), color 00FF00 (green).

-• &HAABBGGRR's AA part controls transparency, and the BB, GG, RR parts control color.
+• The AA part in &HAABBGGRR controls transparency, while the BB, GG, RR parts control the color.